-3.1 How we will monitor
+How we will monitor

-Our Commercial Director will use the methods detailed below to monitor our services and facilities.
-Our Stakeholder Equality Group will consider the feedback and help develop plans to improve our services and facilities.
+Our Customer Experience Director will use the methods detailed below to monitor our services and facilities.
+We will work with the Stakeholder Equality Group on the feedback and help develop plans to improve our services and facilities.